EZHDKING/EMPYREAN/README.md

 -

 ### Extended Difficulty Adjustment
 - You can extend DIFFICULTY Adjust to negative values, Daycore for upto 0.01x (MIGHT CRASH!!!) and DoubleTime to over 100.0x.
-With EMPYREAN, Nothing stands in your way to practice.
+With EMPYREAN, Nothing stands in your way.

 ---